Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 This rotational study was designed to examine the role winter cereals and cover crops might play in managing these weeds over the course of a five-year rotation (Table 1).
 The reasoning was that kochia, an early-emerging weed, can be well-managed in the winter cereal rotation and that cleavers (a winter annual) could be managed through a combination of winter cereals and cover crops.

 The study was planned to run for five years from 2017 to 2021.
-Poor winter cereal survival during the first two years of the trial meant the project had to be re-started twice, and only three years of the planned five-year rotation were completed.
+Poor winter cereal survival during the first two years of the trial necessitated restarting the project twice, and only three of the planned five years of the rotation were completed.
 This study was conducted on the Kernen Research Farm (Sutherland heavy clay) and on the Goodale Research Farm (Bradwell fine sandy loam).

-The experiment consisted of a randomized complete block design (RCBD) where each treatment (or five-year rotation) was replicated four times (Table 1).
-For example, Treatment 1 was a five-year rotation that started with peas, followed the next year with spring rye (without a cover crop), followed by canola, followed by spring wheat (also without a cover crop), then finished with peas again.
+The experiment used a randomized complete block design (RCBD), with each treatment (or five-year rotation) replicated four times (Table 1).
+For example, Treatment 1 was a five-year rotation that started with peas, followed the next year by spring rye (without a cover crop), then canola, then spring wheat (also without a cover crop), and finished with peas again.
 The cover crop used in this experiment consisted of alfalfa under-seeded between winter and spring cereal crop rows.

 In the spring of 2019, all treatments began with peas seeded into clean, chem-fallowed plots.
 In 2020, each treatment was seeded to fall or spring rye, with or without a cover crop.
 And in 2021, Clearfield® canola was seeded into all treatments.
-Since the five-year limit of the program had expired by this time, the last two years of the rotation were not completed and so the trial was ended after Year 3, as shown in Table 1.
+Since the program’s five-year limit had expired by this time, the last two years of the rotation were not completed, so the trial was ended after Year 3, as shown in Table 1.

 Table 1: Treatments for integrating winter cereals and cover crops for weed management in field pea.